The Best Pubs with Fireplaces in Adelaide For a Cosy Feed

 The Crafers Hotel

-Experience a slice of Adelaide history at The Crafers Hotel, ready to welcome you for dining, a delicious drink and a luxurious stay.
-Just 20 minutes from Adelaide’s CBD, their bistro style food is available for lunch and dinner with Smoky Bay oysters to share, hearty Autumnal main courses, and a fireplace to warm yourself in front of while escaping that chill that only a good pub with a fireplace can fix.
+Experience a slice of Adelaide history at The Crafers Hotel, ready to welcome you warmly for dining, a delicious drink and even a luxurious stay.
+An easy 20 minutes from Adelaide’s CBD, the bistro-style food is available for lunch and dinner with oysters and fries to share, hearty main courses, a wonderful drinks menu and a crackling fire to warm yourself in front of while escaping that chill.

 8 Main Street, Crafers